bramble-lang/bramble-lang/design/rfc/rfc248-raw-pointers-draft.md

 `const` and `mut` must be specified to help make raw pointers as explicit as possible and to discourage their use by making them tedious.

-#### Operators
+#### Reference Operators
 There are two operators that are needed: one to get the reference and one to dereference a pointer so that a user can access the target variable.

 ```
-Reference = @[mut] <Identifier>
+REFERENCE = @(const|mut) (IDENTIFIER[.FIELDNAME]*)
+DEREFERECE = ^EXPRESSION

-Dereference = *<Expression>
+Dereference assignment:
+mut ^IDENTIFIER := EXPRESSION
 ```

 The Reference and Dereference operators are unary operators with precedence higher than member access or array access operators.

-The Reference operator can only be applied to identifiers, as those are the only constructs in Stet that have physical locations in the computer.
+The Reference operator can only be applied to identifiers or the fields of an identifier that's a structure as those are the only constructs in Stet that have physical locations in the computer.
 Literals, for example, have a location in the machine code data section but are not conceptually something that can be referenced.
+The reference operator explicitly requires `const` and `mut` so that it mirrors the syntax of the raw pointer type names.

 `@` is chosen as the addressing operator rather than the traditional `&` to make `&` available for future use with safer reference/borrowing systems.
+In `C/C++` the `&` is used to get the address of a variable.
 In Rust `&` is used for both borrowing and raw pointers (in Rust the `&` is cast to a raw pointer and a separate macro must be used to explicitly get the address).
 For Stet, I want all interactions with raw addresses/pointers to be as explicit and obvious as possible so the addresses are gotten with `@`.
 Then `&` will be used for safe references which will be what users are encouraged to use.

-The Dereference operator can be applied to the result of an expression.
-For example, if a function returns a reference that can be immediately dereferenced and used.
-Likewise, an if expression could resolve to a reference and that can then be dereferenced.
+The `@` operator can only be applied to lvalues (identifier or a specific field).
+This is because the raw pointer logically refers to a specific location in memory and all locations in memory are refered to via identifiers.
+This mirrors the syntactic rules of C, and is carried into Stet both because it maps well to the core philosophies of Stet and because it provides a very strict rule which makes implementation easier.

+The Dereference operator is `^`, which differs from other languages which use `*` to dereference pointers.
+This was chosen to to make the dereferencing of a raw pointer explicitly different from dereferencing safer references or smart pointers.
+The `^` will probably be used for bitwise xor when that operator is added to Stet but I believe it will be clear which operator is being used by whether it is unary or binary.

+Unlike the reference operator, the dereference operator can, syntactically, be applied to any expression.
+The requirement being that the expression resolve to a reference type.
+This is because dereferencing is operating on a value (the address) and the address is expected to have already come from a variable.

+This makes using dereferenced identifiers legal as the left value in mutation statement.

+Both the reference and dereference operator symbols were chosen to be uniquely applicable to raw pointers and distinct from future, safer, methods of handling references in Stet (be those GC pointers, reference counters, or a lifetime system a la Rust).
+The priority here is given to clarity for the reader of code rather than efficiency for the writer.

 ### Semantics
 #### Reference Operator